-Taking inspiration from the nationwide Arts Lab movement of the psychedelic sixties counterculture and following the lineage of Liverpool’s creative underbelly, the Arts Lab looks to create a network and framework that allows artists of all different fields to feed off each other’s ideas to push the city’s culture forward.
+Taking inspiration from the nationwide Arts Lab movement of the psychedelic sixties counterculture and following the lineage of Liverpool’s creative underbelly, the Liverpool Arts Lab was set up to create a network and framework that allows artists of all different fields to feed off each other’s ideas and push the city’s culture forward.

-Not only this, the Liverpool Arts Lab will also open up a creative world to those previously unable to partake.
-Wholly inclusive, the Arts Lab is open to anyone who has something to contribute and looks to spark a creative drive in those disconnected from this side of themselves.
+Opening up a creative world to those previously unable to partake, the Arts Lab is wholly inclusive and accessible to anyone who has something to contribute, whilst looking to spark a creative drive in those disconnected from that side of themselves.

-Picking up the baton from organisations like The Liverpool School Of Language, Music, Dream And Pun plus Earthbeat, the Liverpool Arts Lab is a grassroots organisation that builds up culture from ground level to oppose the forces that are sapping the real culture out of our land and replacing it with a bland, vacuous culture imposed from above.
+Picking up the baton from organisations like The Liverpool School Of Language, Music, Dream And Pun, Earthbeat and Urban Strawberry Lunch, the Liverpool Arts Lab is a grassroots organisation that builds up culture from ground level to oppose the influences that are sapping the real culture out of the land and replacing it with a vacuous culture imposed from above.

-Liverpool has a long history of countercultural agitation, dating back to the 1950s with the Liverpool Poets and from the 1970s the punk ethos “if nobody’s going to give us a chance, we’ll make our own” has consistently informed Liverpool’s counterculture.
+Liverpool has a long history of countercultural agitation and DIY creativity, dating back to the 1950s with the Liverpool Poets and into the 1970s with the punk ethos “if nobody’s going to give us a chance, we’ll make our own”, which has since consistently informed Liverpool’s counterculture.

-The Arts Lab movement has started picking up steam again, with Arts Lab Northampton leading the way and further Arts Labs appearing in Brighton and Martin “Youth” Glover’s Spanish Space Mountain.
+The Arts Lab movement has started picking up steam again, with Arts Lab Northampton paving the way and further Arts Labs appearing in Brighton, Hebden Bridge and Martin “Youth” Glover’s Spanish Space Mountain.
 The climate is right for the movement and this time we’ll learn from the mistakes of the ‘60s to create a more-inclusive and less ego-driven movement for the here and now.